Jaylin Williams (basketball, born 2002): Professional career

 Williams was selected by the Oklahoma City Thunder in the second round of the 2022 NBA draft with the 34th overall pick, becoming the first player of Vietnamese descent to be drafted in the NBA.
-Earlier in the same draft, the Thunder selected the similarly named Jalen Williams.
-Fans and teammates have taken to calling the two by their nicknames Jay Will and JDub as a means of differentiation.
+Earlier in the same draft, the Thunder selected the similarly-named Jalen Williams.
+Fans and teammates have taken to calling Jaylin Williams by the nickname "J-Will" and calling Jalen Williams by the nickname "J-Dub" as a means of differentiation.

-Williams joined the Thunder's 2022 NBA Summer League team.
-In his Summer League debut, Williams scored two points and six rebounds in a 98–77 win against the Utah Jazz in the Salt Lake City Summer League.
+A power forward, Williams joined the Thunder's 2022 NBA Summer League team.
+In his Summer League debut, he scored two points and six rebounds in a 98–77 win against the Utah Jazz in the Salt Lake City Summer League.
 On July 19, 2022, Williams signed with the Thunder.

 In October 2024, Williams suffered a right hamstring strain which left him out of the remainder of preseason.
 Williams returned to active play on December 23.
 On March 7, Williams recorded his first career triple-double with 10 points, 11 rebounds, and 11 assists in a 107–89 win over the Portland Trail Blazers.
 On March 19, Williams recorded his second career triple-double with 19 points, 17 rebounds, and 11 assists in a 133–100 win over the Philadelphia 76ers.
 He also joined Russell Westbrook, Kevin Durant, Josh Giddey, and Shai Gilgeous-Alexander as the only players to record multiple triple-doubles in Thunder franchise history.

-On June 22, 2025, Williams secured his first NBA championship as a member of the Oklahoma City Thunder, who defeated the Indiana Pacers 103–91 in Game 7 of the NBA Finals.
+On June 22, 2025, Williams won an NBA championship when the Thunder defeated the Indiana Pacers 103–91 in Game 7 of the NBA Finals.

-On June 29, 2025, Williams signed a three-year, $24 million contract extension with the Thunder.
+On June 29, 2025, his 23rd birthday, Williams signed a three-year, $24 million contract extension with the Thunder.

-Personal life

-Williams grew up in Fort Smith, Arkansas.
-He is the first player of Vietnamese descent to play in the NBA and to win an NBA championship.
-His mother, Linda Williams, was born in Saigon (now Ho Chi Minh City), South Vietnam, and moved to the United States in 1975 after the Vietnam War.
+Williams is the first player of Vietnamese descent to play in the NBA and to win an NBA championship.
+He is the last player in NBA history to wear jersey number 6.
+The number 6 was retired league-wide in 2022 following former player Bill Russell's death that year.